-(i) Regular meetings of the Agency shall be held at least once every fourteen calendar days may be held upon such notice, or without notice, at such specific times and places as the Agency determines.
+(i) Regular meetings of the Agency shall be held at least once every fourteen calendar days at such specific times and places as the Agency determines.
 Unless otherwise specified by the Agency, no notice of such regular meetings shall be necessary.
-Special meetings may be called by the chairman or the gaming manager two members of the Agency.
+Special meetings may be called by the chairman or two members of the Agency.
 Neither the business to be transacted at, nor the purpose of any regular or special meeting, need be specified in any notice of the meeting.